 While there is a varied perception surrounding this practice, medical studies have proven that smoking is dangerous to the human health.
 Even that is an understatement, because the truth is, smoking kills.
 Cigarette smoking is now considered as the number one cause of diseases and deaths worldwide and claims nearly 500,000 lives each year, and that in the United States alone.

 The good news is that it’s never too late to quit smoking.
 Regardless of your age and no matter how long you have been smoking, quitting can significantly improve your health.
 If you decide to quit smoking now, you are likely to add more years to your life and save money in the process.
-You will also like enjoy these following health benefits:
+You will also likely to enjoy these following health benefits:

 Smoking can negatively affect almost all organs in the body, and the bones are not an exemption.
 Cigarette smoking can generate a huge load of free radicals.
 These free radicals can upset the hormonal balance that bones need to stay resilient.
 When you are smoking, your liver will also have the tendency to produce more enzymes that can cause damage to hormones like estrogen, leading to bone loss.
 Smoking also increase the production of cortisol, another occurrence that can lead to bone breakdown.
 Finally, smoking inhibits calcitonin, a hormone that helps build bones.
 It may take a while to see results, but quitting smoking now can help improve your bone health.